Rumination vs Reflection: How to Tell the Difference and Stop Overthinking

 How can you tell when reflection turns into rumination?

-Learning to identify the difference between rumination and reflection involves looking at three elements that you take with you wherever you go: your thoughts, your emotions and your body.
-These three areas combined make up what it is to be a person - they form your ‘way of being’ in the world.
-By paying close attention to what’s happening to you in each one, you can learn to notice when you’ve slipped out of reflection, calm activity, and into rumination, which as research shows, is pretty toxic.
+Learning to identify the difference involves paying close attention to three elements you take with you everywhere: your thoughts, your emotions and your body.
+These three areas combined make up your 'way of being' in the world.

 Reflection

-Thoughts: neutral or factual e.g. “Even though I don’t agree, what’s happened has happened”, “I wonder why she did what she did?” or “That’s interesting”.
+• Thoughts: neutral or curious — "I wonder why she did that?" or "That's interesting"

 Rumination

-Thoughts: negative, loaded, emotionally charged e.g. “It’s so unfair”, “How dare she?” or “I’m going to make her see she’s wrong”.
+• Thoughts: negative and emotionally charged — "It's so unfair", "How dare she?", "I'm going to make her see she's wrong"

-Body: ache in throat, tightness in lower back, shallow breathing, hunched neck and shoulders, churning in stomach and chest.
+• Body: ache in throat, tightness in lower back, shallow breathing, hunched shoulders, churning in stomach and chest

-With awareness and application I was able to shift out of rumination and back into reflection.
-Once you've noticed you're ruminating — and awareness really is the first and most important step — here are some practical ways to shift out of it:
+Once you've noticed you're ruminating — and awareness really is the first and most important step — here are some practical ways to shift: